Resources

 Chadakoin River Strategic Business Plan (September 2021)

-Through the efforts of the Gebbie Foundation, Chautauqua County Industrial Development Agency, Board of Public Utilities, City of Jamestown and the Jamestown Urban Renewal Agency (JURA), and several private business stakeholders, the Chadakoin River Strategic Business Plan provides a blueprint for the creation of a unique and vibrant destination that capitalizes on existing assets, identifies important public improvements, increases activity contributing to the affirmative quality of life issues and leverages future investments along the Chadakoin River Corridor and River basin.
-This plan is an extension of the City’s LWRP and will assist in the continued implementation of the LWRP, BOAs, Urban Design Plan, and Comprehensive Plan.
-(Project Area: Chadakoin River Corridor)
+Developed through the collaborative efforts of the Gebbie Foundation, Chautauqua County Industrial Development Agency, Board of Public Utilities, City of Jamestown, the Jamestown Urban Renewal Agency (JURA), and several private business stakeholders, the Chadakoin River Strategic Business Plan presents a blueprint for transforming the Chadakoin River Corridor into a vibrant and distinctive destination.
+The plan builds on existing assets, identifies key public improvements, encourages increased activity that enhances quality of life, and aims to leverage future investment throughout the river corridor and basin.

 Unite North Main Street (2017)